By: Dr. Sri Nagesh

 A fat undigested would show increased levels of cholesterol.
 If our digestive system is intact and strong, fat consumed will be well digested and would not increase cholesterol.

-If we adopt few lifestyles, we can effectively control cholesterol.
+If we adopt few lifestyle changes, we can effectively control cholesterol.

 Along with all the above, we can consume honey, lemon, orange, coriander, garlic, turmeric, butter milk, salt water, barley powder, haritaki churna, amalaki churna, asafoetida (hingu), jeera (cumin seeds), dill seeds, fenugreek, flax seeds and ajwain seeds for the effective control of cholesterol.
 Cholesterol is not a mystery if proper life style is adopted.